Differential/accounts-entry/index.markdown

 mrt add accounts-entry
 ```

-You can install the `accounts-ui` package, as it is still used for oauth setup.
+You can install the `accounts-ui` package, as it is still used for OAuth setup.

 ## Provided routes

-You will get routes for:
+You will get routes and the necessary templates for:

 ```
 /sign-in